 steroid.
 Wikipedia says: "Use should be short term and only if other weaker

 corticosteroids are not effective."
-I would suggest using it
+I am using it very selectively on

 - Calcipotriene Cream (Dovonex) 0.005%.
 This cream